Public Sector Decarbonisation Scheme

 The Public Sector Decarbonisation Scheme is a great opportunity for heat pump installers and the PSDS has been welcomed by the Ground Source Heat Pump Association as it displays good intentions by government.
 However, the very tight timescale for implementing this heat decarbonisation scheme means that very few projects are likely to be installed within the limited timeline available.

-Beware, however, that funding for the Public Sector Decarbonisation Scheme is limited to £1bn and that BEIS expects installations to be completed by 31 March 2022.
+Beware, however, that funding for the Public Sector Decarbonisation Scheme is limited and that BEIS expects installations to be completed quickly.

 Remember that to provide effective and efficient heating, a heat pump must be installed by a contractor with experience in the design and installation of heat pump systems.